Cambridge, MA: Harvard University Press, 2021. xiii, 376 pp. (Maps, B&W photos, illustrations.) US$30.00, cloth. ISBN 9780674979482.

 The book is explicitly multidisciplinary, drawing data from all directions.
 Economists will not be satisfied with the statistics and historians will complain about dating.
 That only 17 percent of airstrips in Siberia are functional says a great deal about the withering years after 1991, as well as the state’s investment priorities.
 But it is a very specific piece of data and should probably be sourced (29).
 Similarly, with research trips reported here that spanned over a decade, it would be useful to know which observations stemmed from which year, as the region has experienced many subtle shifts.
 A photo dated “today” is a case in point (229).
 Of course, none of these quibbles in any way weakens the core value of the thick description.

 This historian, with all due respect, would allow himself the luxury of several minor corrections: Murav’ev-Amurskii did not actually negotiate the Beijing Treaty of 1860; Ignat’ev is usually given credit for this diplomatic and territorial coup (50); Harbin was absolutely defined by the Songhua (Sungari) River, since it was the location of the railroad bridge across that river.
-Although overshadowed by the Chinese Eastern Railway, headquartered at Harbin and causing regional frictions for over half a century, the Sungari remained important, with thousands of boats dropping anchor every year at Harbin (51); heavy industry in Dongbei was not initiated by Mao, but by the Japanese wartime empire (97); the seventeenth-century fort of Albazin was not located near Blagoveshchensk, but 500 kilometers upstream, near the eponymous town of Albazino (233).
+Although overshadowed by the Chinese Eastern Railway, headquartered at Harbin and causing regional frictions for over half a century, the Sungari remained important, with thousands of boats dropping anchor every year at Harbin (51); heavy industry in Dongbei was not initiated by Mao, but by the Japanese occupation masquerading as Manchukuo (97); the seventeenth-century fort of Albazin was not located near Blagoveshchensk, but 500 kilometers upstream, near the eponymous town of Albazino (233).

 Most importantly, the book delivers on the credo for kraevedenie presented in chapter 4; namely, that there are “self-understandings that are distinct from state-imposed identities; the emotional presence of hitherto buried memories that differ from public memorialization; the spiritual devotion to homeland places but at the same time the emergence of new cross-border quests; and a desire for globalized liberal modernity that grates against renewed conservatism in certain cultural patterns” (140).
 With its rich empirical base and tapestry of interwoven local and regional stories, this book is an essential reference work for all those who study the Amur basin, compiling the parallel histories of Priamur and Zaamur, of Dongbei and Waiman.